 Light Up EACH Life Buildings

-As part of the Light Up EACH Life campaign, we are asking iconic buildings to illuminate in our charity colours of purple and orange.
-On the 8th of December the following buildings will be lighting up in Cambridge City Centre.
-Please make sure you go and visit them on the evening and show your support by posting photos using #LightUpEACHLife.
+As part of the Light Up EACH Life campaign, we asked iconic buildings to illuminate in our charity colours of purple and orange.
+On the 8th of December the following buildings were lit up in Cambridge City Centre.

 St Andrew's Baptist Church

 A group of Christians associated with what is now St Andrew’s Street Baptist Church has met locally since 1689, and worship has taken place on the current site since 1721.
 The current church building dates from 1903, with a slightly older church hall, and a church centre added in the 1980s.
 Over the years, prominent Baptist pastors have ministered here, including Revd Robert Robinson and Revd Robert Hall, and at times the sanctuary has been packed with as many as 800 people.
 Currently St A’s is a congregation of about 120 on Sundays, and the church centre and LivingStones Café welcome hundreds of people for various activities throughout the week, delivering the vision of being open 7 days a week.
 Our beautiful Bunyan stained glass window commemorates those who gave their lives in World War I; it depicts 3 figures from John Bunyan’s The Pilgrim’s Progress and 3 aspects of Christian life – Freedom.
 Truth and Self-Sacrifice.
 For more info, please pick up one of the yellow history leaflets.

 As a church family we are very pleased to be supporting EACH’s incredibly valuable work by hosting what will be an amazing Christmas concert of light and sound